 As we go along, there is a tendency that we will put pride in ourselves.
 While confidence is good, pride usually damages our work and our growth.
 And if we put pride first there is a tendency we would be pulling other people down instead of hearing them out and making the work much much better.
 Keep in mind, that no matter how good you are there will always be someone who is better.
 Your idea might be good but there might be someone in the room with a better idea.
 You should listen to those people.

-Tip no. 9 – Do not put a design because you can but because you have to
+Do not design because you can but because you have to

 One of the mistakes we do as an artist is that in our works we tend to showcase our skills.
 And sometimes these are not necessary anymore and most of the times makes the work unclear.
 Content is the king.
 We put in a design not because we can but because it needs to be there.
 We put in a design because its necessary to communicate the idea.
 In most of the times, the simplest concept or design, is the best way to convey the message.